Abhi007-glitch/Movies-Application/README.md

 # Movies-Application
-Built **IMDB Movies Application** using **React**
+Built **IMDB Movies Application** using **React**.

 **New React Concepts Learned and Implemented:**
- Context API : used to avoid props drilling and improve performance of the application
+ Context API : used to avoid props drilling and improve performance of the application.